archyufa/kcs_to_acm/README.md

 git push
 ```

-**Step 9** (Optional) Deploy nginx container from `dockerhub`
+**Step 4** (Optional) Deploy nginx container from `dockerhub`

 ```
 kubectl run nginx --image=nginx -n test
 ```

 **Output:**

 ```
 Error from server ([denied by allowed-repos] container <nginx> has an invalid image repo <nginx>, allowed repos are ["gcr.io", "gke.gcr.io"]): admission webhook "validation.gatekeeper.sh" denied the request: [denied by allowed-repos] container <nginx> has an invalid image repo <nginx>, allowed repos are ["gcr.io", "gke.gcr.io"]
 ```

 !!! result
-    `Nginx` deploymed has been blocked as it was deployed from Dockerhub and not via GCR.
-Our Policy controller  Policy is working as expected.
+    `Nginx` deployed has been blocked as it was deployed from Docker hub and not via GCR.
+Our Policy controller  is working as expected.